maherharb/MATE-T580/assignments_info.md

 2 | Scraping news articles from the website of a local magazine | TBD 3 | Visualizing data of world healthcare outcomes | TBD 4 | TBD | TBD
-5 | Building a classification model to predict body posture from a wearable device data | TBD
+5 | Building a classification model to predict body posture from wearable device data | TBD

 The criteria for getting a full grade on the assignment is different for each assignment.
 However, one criterion in common is to hand in a working solution that is: